vrajshah5104/BookMyShow-Clone/README.md

 Most people in the IT sector use this because it has many advanced features to make it better To use this we need to create a script tag in index.html in the public folder and type this source code to connect to razorpay https://checkout.razorpay.com/v1/checkout.js
+Make a RazorPay account and run it in TEST MODE, don't even mistakenly run it in live mode, it will take actual money, get some random credit card number.
+This will generate a key and a secret key, always download this information.
+Write the code on payment.component file, this code remains the same for every applications When we click on buy or rent, it will open a test mode payment getaway, enter the random info and they will ask for otp on your number, enter that and it will show payment successfull just like any real application.

 # SELF NOTES
 ==> We write components such as layouts, pages etc. You should write the basic structure yourself but for shortcut u can just type 'rafce' and get the entire basic structure.